Genocs/tensorflow-v2/README.md

 This repo is a tensorflow course starting from scratch.

-Python and Machine Learning
-The aims of the repo is to train myself in order to use python as the prototyping language implementing solution using Machine Learning and Deep Learning algorithms.
-The applied fields are NLP (Natural Language Processing) and Image Processing.

 ## Prerequisites

 Python environment must be present and correctly configured in order o use these exercises.